CDN Cost Guide: Diagnose the Bill, Choose the Right Calculator, and Validate the Model

 Cloud CDN pricing (GCP): bandwidth, requests, and origin egress (cache fill)

-A practical Cloud CDN cost model: edge bandwidth, request volume, and origin egress (cache fill).
-Includes validation steps for hit rate by path, heavy-tail endpoints, and purge/deploy events that reduce hit rate.
+A practical Cloud CDN cost model that separates edge bandwidth, request shape, and origin cache-fill pressure, with validation steps for hit rate by path and purge-driven miss spikes.

 CloudFront cache hit rate: how it changes origin egress cost